[Part of John ROCQUE's 1756 Map of Dublin, showing "Naboth's Vineyard" south of Long Lane and

-Thomas & Daniel BUCK witnessed a marriage in Johnstown District, Grenville County, Nov 1835, between Samuel MEECH & Eliza ENGLISH, & peformed by William BROWN, a Methodist Episcopal Church Minister [Johnstown District Marriage Registers, Archives of Ontario, Microfilm MS248, Reel 3].
+Thomas and Daniel BUCK were named in Vestry records for the Parish of Killoughter (Church of Ireland), Diocese of Kilmore, between 1813 and 1820; they emigrated to Ontario, Canada; they witnessed a marriage in Johnstown District, Grenville County, November 1835, between Samuel MEECH and Eliza ENGLISH, and performed by William BROWN, a Methodist Episcopal Church Minister [Johnstown District Marriage Registers, Archives of Ontario, Microfilm MS 248, Reel 3].

 c.
 Letitia BUCK.

-"Mr Thomas MAGUIRE, Ae 72 years, for many years Verger of this Cathedral & Sub-Proctor, buried 7 Aug 1844 in the family burial ground."
+"Mr Thomas MAGUIRE, Ae 72 years, for many years Verger of this Cathedral and Sub-Proctor, buried 7 August 1844 in the family burial ground."

-A Cathedral publication "Gravestones; St Patrick's Cathedral" consulted in Marsh's Library, records the inscription, now effectively illegible, as follows:
+A Cathedral publication "Gravestones; Saint Patrick's Cathedral" consulted in Marsh's Library, records the inscription, now effectively illegible, as follows:

 "...Also the remains of his father, Mr Thomas MAGUIRE of Harcourt Road, who departed this life the 6th of August 1844, aged 72 years."

 The stone is now located on a plot unidentified on William MAGUIRE's 1842 Plan - it was almost certainly relocated from one of the two earlier graves, excavated when foundation work was carried out.

 a.
 Anne Letitia ROBERTS, born 2 April 1840, and baptised 10 June.

 b.
 Robert Maguire ROBERTS, born 17 May 1841, and baptised 18 May.

 c.
 William ROBERTS, born 16 November 1843, and baptised 27 December.